Conductivity of two-dimensional small gap semiconductors and topological insulators in strong Coulomb disorder: Hopping conductivity

-Note that at $T=T_2$ the typical hop length of ES VRH is $\xi(T_{\text{ES}}/T)^{1/2} = L\gg a$ so that the range of applicability of Eq.~\eqref{eq:newec} goes beyond the range $a$ of NNH.
-The reason for this is that as shown in Appendix 1 in the case $\Gamma \gg \Delta$ the energy of the Coulomb interaction between electron and hole at distance $r$ determining ES VRH $V(r)$ has a peculiar form: $V(r) = e^{2}/\kappa r$ at $r\gg L$ and $V(r) = e^2/\kappa L$ at $r\ll L$.
 For such a potential ES law crosses over to activated behavior Eq.~\eqref{eq:newec} when hop length $r$ becomes smaller than $L$~\cite{shklovskii2017}.
 Thus, NNH is responsible only for the high temperature part of the temperature range of validity of Eq.~\eqref{eq:newec}, the second low temperature one is ES VRH corresponding to $V(r) = e^2/\kappa L$.

 Above we studied the simplest case of the gapped Dirac spectrum Eq.~\eqref{eq:spectrum}.
 In an important case of BLG gapped by perpendicular external electric field~\footnote{Graphene has a Fermi velocity $v=1\times 10^{6}$ m/s, and in order to apply our theory we need $\alpha=e^2/\kappa \hbar v \simeq 2.2/\kappa \ll 1$.
 Namely, the dielectric constant of the environment surrounding the BLG should be $\kappa \gg 2.2$.}, the spectrum is somewhat different, namely, it has the ``mexican hat'' shape, where the energy minimum $|\epsilon(\vb{k})|=\Delta$ is degenerate and located along a ring $\abs{k} = k_0$ in 2D $\vb{k}$-space~\cite{mccann2013}.
 Nevertheless, at $|\epsilon(\vb{k})|\gg \Delta$ the spectrum returns to the same Dirac cone as Eq.~\eqref{eq:spectrum} and $|\epsilon(\vb{k})| \sim \Delta$ is the only characteristic low energy scale.
 This is why Eqs.~\eqref{eq:gamma} and ~\eqref{eq:lambda} are still valid and the order of magnitude of $S$ is not changed.
 Thus, all our results for the most interesting case $\Gamma \gg \Delta$ are still the same as for the gapped Dirac spectrum Eq.~\eqref{eq:spectrum}.